She Rides Shotgun: Plot

 Detective Park apprehends Nate, but decides not to turn him in.
 Suspecting Sheriff Houser of being the leader of Aryan Steel, Park convinces Nate to help him infiltrate the gang to stop Houser and the meth operation that he operates out of a trailer park named Slabtown.
 Nate departs for the trailer park, saying goodbye to Polly, who goes with Park.
 At a motel, an upset Polly storms into the bathroom and slams the door.
-Park's detective partner Jimmy arrives, whom Park correctly suspects of being a member of Aryan Steel, and Jimmy gives away that Houser is expecting Nate's arrival.
+Park's detective partner Jimmy arrives, whom Park learns is an inside asset to Aryan Steel, and Jimmy says that Houser is expecting Nate's arrival.
 A firefight ensues and Park wins, taking Polly along through the desert.

 Nate attempts to sneak around the premises of the Slabtown trailer park, but is seen, beaten, and taken to Houser, who hangs him up by the wrists and interrogates him.
 Detective Park arrives with police backup, surrounding Slabtown.
 After a large firefight, Polly runs in to look for Nate.
 She frees him, but the two are confronted by Houser who beats Nate.
 Houser walks outside, holding Polly hostage at gunpoint and demanding that the police lower their weapons.
 Nate collects his strength to stab Houser, allowing Polly to get away, and tells Polly to look away before the police gun down both him and Houser.

 Later Polly is seen speaking to a counselor at the police station and is then taken by Park to a foster family.
 She is apprehensive and quiet, still shaken by the recent events, but warms up a bit as her foster sisters invite her to play Just Dance with them.
-The last scene is of her dancing, fulfilling her dream she discussed with her dad, and her expression is hopeful but sad at the same time, with tears in her eyes.
+In the final scene, she dances with an expression that is hopeful yet sad, tears welling in her eyes.